vanakenm/blog/_posts/2015-10-06-make-my-job-easier-user-stories.md

 ---
 layout: post
 title:  "Make my job easier: User Stories"
-date:   2015-09-30 12:00:00
+date:   2015-10-06 12:00:00
 ---

 Second post mostly aimed at business owners.
 As the previous about [why I won't sign your NDA](http://joyouscoding.com/blog/2015/08/12/why-i-wont-sign-your-nda.html), this is mainly a summary of experiences based on building various projects in the context of our upcoming MVP Labs (more on that later).

 ## The Grim Situation

 Software development is known to be pretty much a waste - as an industry, we are known to deliver late, badly and expensively.
-According to a McKinsey study 7% is late, 56% is over budget for having delivered only 44% of the functionalities.
+According to a McKinsey study, the mean software development project is 7% late, 56% over budget while delivering only 44% of the functionalities.

 This is due to a lot of factors.
-One factor I want to clarify today: "bad customer/developer communication" - and what you as a business owner can do to make my job easier.
+One factor I want to clarify today is: "bad customer/developer communication" - and what you as a business owner can do to make my job easier.

 ## The problem